TLeonardUK/TLeonardUK.github.io/_posts/2022-06-03-reverse-engineering-dark-souls-3-networking-part-3.md

 # Coming Up

 This was a fairly short post as the "authentication" server doesn't do a whole lot, but is an important piece of the network architecture.
-In the upcomingblog post we are going to start looking into the game-server, and it's going to get -chonky- as there are a lot of things to go over for it.
+In the next blog post we are going to start looking into the game-server, and it's going to get -chonky- as there are a lot of things to go over for it.
 But we're almost to the point where we can start looking at game-visible mechanics!